akourkoulos/CHI-DMA/README.md

 and provides unlimited amount of credits.
 This approach allows for precise throughput and latency measurements that are unaffected by interconnect and memory delays.
+The waveform in Fig. 7 illustrates a complete small transfer operation.
+Initially, the CPU assigns a transfer to the DMA using a BRAM port.
+As the transfer necessitates single read and write transactions, the DMA issues two requests in con- secutive cycles, post a brief processing latency.
+Given the simulation’s design, the data response arrives on the inbound data channel after a consistent delay, concluding the read transaction.
+In the subsequent cycle, the CompDBIDResp response is received on the inbound response channel, enabling the DMA to proceed the operation.
+With both data and DBID responses, the engine transmits the data for writing on the outbound data channel, finalizing both the transaction and the entire transfer.
+Noteworthy, is that the activation of the valid signal on the corresponding channel indicates the transmission of each FLIT.
+Another transfer, which requires multiple read and write transactions using the same simulation approach, is depicted in waveform 8.
+In this case, after receiving and processing the transfer from CPU, DMA initiates consecutive transmis- sions on request channel.
+The read and write requests are sent alternately, resulting in sequential responses on inbound response and data channels, respectively.
+Upon receiving read and write responses, the engine sends out the outbound data, incrementally completing the extensive data transfer.